shipt/py-volley/docs/docs/profiles.md

 ## Supported Profiles

+The following is the complete list of the built-in profiles supported by Volley.
+Use them with: `"profile": "<name>"` in configuration.

 ### confluent

 The default conlfuent profile is most commonly used for applications working with Confluent Kafka brokers.
 It heavily relies on [librdkafka](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) and follows at-least-once delviery semantics by default.
 Consumed message offsets are auto-committed back to the Kafka broker.
 Messages are consumed from the Kafka broker as `bytes`, and serialized using `orjson`, and constructed into a generic Pydantic model.
 Many uses will provide their own value for `data_model` rather than using a generic Pydantic model.